 - Defaults, collections, or bankruptcies

-If you’re not from the United States, you may be able to apply for a loan for apartment rent if you have one of the following visas:
+If you are not a U.S. Citizen and have recently moved on a visa, you may be able to apply for a loan for apartment rent if you have one of the following visas:

 - F-1 – International Students

 - DACA – Childhood Arrivals

 If you’re eligible for a loan, you’ll receive an offer with a promissory note to sign.
 The funds will be transferred to you once the signed note is received.

 Please note it may take 2 to 3 business days or longer for the money to reflect in your account.
 But after that, you’ll be able to utilize your loan and pay your apartment rent.